8 Reasons You Might Suck At Outsourcing and How to Fix Them

 The fix: Be detailed on every round of submission.
 It saves time if you always give feedback.

-And I really mean feedback, not nitpicking.
+And I mean feedback, not nitpicking.
 The former is helpful and steers us in the right direction.
 The latter requires mind-reading and plenty of grace.

 If you end up needing a minor or major course-correction midway through the work, communicate that as fast as you can, and understand that it will take time again to redirect the work, depending on every situation.